AskMrFrisky.Org is a Registered Non-Profit and IRS Recognized 501c3 Public Charity.

-Over the following weeks I continued to feed him and give him a place to sleep.
+Over the following weeks she continued to feed him and give him a place to sleep.
 I went door to door and put up flyers, notified local shelters and rescues, veterinary clinics.
 He had no microchip, no collar, and no one in the neighborhood had ever seen him before that week he showed up at my house.

 It became clear he was here to stay, so it was off to the Veterinarian for exam, vaccinations, neuter, microchip, the works!
 The Veterinarian declared him a Russian Blue mix of approximately 1.5 years of age, male (which had been obvious being un-neutered), and in good health.
-I named him Frisky because he was very playful and it was also the brand of food he liked best.
+She originally named him just Frisky because he was very playful and it was also the brand of food he liked best.

 Over the next several weeks, it became clear who was in charge (not her).
 She filled his fancy new water bowl twice daily but it was rarely used as he insisted on drinking out of her water glass instead.
 If she slept past morning treat time (she kept dry food out all the time for grazing), he would grab a mouthful of her hair and pull it to wake me up.
 They ate dinner together and had long conversations.
 As long as she talked, he warbled back.
 He would sit regally to survey his new domain in the evenings, sternly but compassionately guiding and ruling the other animals including a 110lb Siberian Husky dog!
 As a result, it wasn’t long before he became Mr. Frisky.

 As he aged, he still remained very Royal, and was never a fan of being held.
 He preferred sitting on her or next to her, and laying on the pillow just above her head while she slept.
 Up until he was 15 he continued to race around the house with his toys.
 As he aged towards 19, the arthritis in his hips slowed him down and he preferred laying in the sunshine patches by the window, or on the heating pad with the dog.